Rahulraj04/MealCalorieTracker/readme.md

 >+  **database.js** : Db connection string and other static properties are defined here

->+ **passport.js** : passport js is user for authentication purpose in our case we have used it for signup and login module but in future if we wish to add facebook,gmail,github login it can be easily done using passport
+>+ **passport.js** : passport js is user for authentication purpose in our case we have used it for signup and login module but in future if we wish to add Facebook, Gmail, GitHub login it can be easily done using passport

 + **controller** <pre> All different Api controllers are defined inside here (we can define different controller as per urls such as indexController for '/' routes, userController for '/users' )</pre>

->+ **indexController.js** : All index route api function are defined here for eg.(Login,Register,Users)
+>+ **indexController.js** : All index route api function are defined here for e.g.(Login,Register,Users)

 + **helper** <pre> All controller related or any common generic methods are defined under this directory for easy to reuse</pre>

-> + **responseHelper.js** : I have created a response helper file which will create the return result structure according to the type and criteria such as success,error etc
+> + **responseHelper.js** : I have created a response helper file which will create the return result structure according to the type and criteria such as success,error etc.

-+ **database** <pre>this folder consist of db realated files such as model ,dbhelper etc</pre>
++ **database** <pre>this folder consist of db realated files such as model ,dbHelper etc.</pre>

->+ **models** : Contains all the Schemas used in this projects (For eg. User.js,Admin.js,MealREcords.js,DailyRecords.js)
+>+ **models** : Contains all the Schemas used in this projects (For e.g. User.js, Admin.js, MealRecords.js, DailyRecords.js)

 >+ **helpers** : in this helper folder only those methods are defined which are related to db CRUD operations that to separated by models for eg userHelper contains only methods which are related to USER model